Pushing Large Language Models to the 6G Edge: Vision, Challenges, and Opportunities: End-edge Large Model Fine-tuning

-With LLMs pre-trained by the cloud, edge training can fine-tune them to new environments and personalize towards individual needs with local data samples.
-Despite of the significantly reduced workload compared with training from scratch, fine-tuning LLMs still presents significant challenges to the 6G edge.
-In this section, we discuss three training techniques to enable fine-tuning of LLMs in 6G edge networks.
+With LLMs pre-trained by the cloud, edge training can fine-tune them to new environments and personalize toward individual needs.
+In this section, we will elaborate on the end-edge co-training paradigm techniques for fine-tuning large language models (LLMs) at the network edge, focusing on split learning and edge LLM parallelism.